WHAT IS CANCER GENETIC COUNSELING AND TESTING?

 - The genetic counseling appointment involves an assessment of personal and family medical history to discuss current genetic testing options and the most appropriate test for you.

 - If genetic testing is indicated and you provide informed consent for the recommended test, a sample can be collected during a clinic visit.

 - Results are disclosed in person approximately 2-4 weeks following the initial appointment.

 FREQUENTLY ASKED QUESTIONS

-HOW DO I KNOW IF I’M A CANDIDATE FOR GENETIC TESTING AND COUNSELING?
+HOW DO I KNOW IF I’M A CANDIDATE FOR GENETIC COUNSELING OR TESTING?

 If you were diagnosed with cancer, have a personal history of cancer, and/or have a family history of cancer, you are welcome to meet with a cancer genetic counselor at Rocky Mountain Cancer Centers.
 Cancer genetic counselors can determine whether or not genetic testing would be helpful for you and your family.

 About 5-10% of cancers are hereditary meaning that a mutation in a gene leads to an increased risk for certain cancers.
 When families have a hereditary predisposition to cancer, we typically see:

 - Early onset cancers (ex.
 Breast cancer before age 50)